coniferprod/k5ktools/README.md

 Hopefully this identification script can be augmented to cover more file types.

+## kc1tosyx.py

+The logical extension to `ka1tosyx` is to convert also combi/multi patches to MIDI System Exclusive format.
+You can do that with `kc1tosyx`.
+It takes a Kawai K5000 native .KC1 file and converts it to SysEx with similar parameters as `ka1tosyx`, except that you specify the multi number as simply 1 to 64 (because there are 64 multis in the K5000).

+## kcatosyx.py

+If you can convert one combi/multi, you can convert a bank full of them.
+That is what `kcatosyx.py` does.
+It takes a Kawai K5000 native .kca file with 64 multis, and converts it into MIDI System exclusive format.

+## kcaanalyz.py

+You may want to get some information about what is in the combi/multi patches.
+The `kcaanalyz` utility gives you more insight into multis.
+It lists the single patches that the multis refer to, as they can be from any banks in the K5000.
+Since we don't know what singles are loaded into the various banks at any given time, `kcaanalyz` only lists the numbers of the singles (like A078), and not their names.
+Also the program only lists those multi sections which are not muted.

 ## Copyright and license

 Copyright (C) 2022 Conifer Productions Oy.
 Licensed under the MIT License (see